pschichtel/helm-charts/README.md

 The primary focus of all of these charts is cover my personal use-cases, however anyone is free to use them. **Pull requests, issues and discussions** are always welcome!

-All charts that exist on the `master` branch should work and can be considered maintained, even if they have not seen any changes recently.
+**All charts that exist on the `master` branch should work and can be considered maintained, even if they have not seen any changes recently.**
 If a chart has unreleased modifications that you want, please just ask for a release or open a PR to bump the version.

+**Pull requests, issues and discussions are welcome!**

+Find the project at https://github.com/pschichtel/helm-charts.

 Documentation
 -------------